LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

     of importance or urgency.
 Clicking on the question mark to the right of the priority field provides a description of each option.
   Components
-    Each issue is labeled with the Toolkit component it applies to.
+    Each issue is labeled with the Axom component it applies to.
 Other "component" labels indicate build system issues, documentation issues, etc.
   Assignee